Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 `computeIfAbsent()` of `StorageMap`.
 If it used method `get()`, it would run into a null-pointer exception the first time a bidder places a bid.
 That is, storage maps default to `null`, as all Java maps.
-(But differently to Solidity maps, that provide a new value automatically when undefined.)
+(But differently to Solidity maps, that provide a default value automatically when undefined.)

 Method `reveal()` is called by each bidder during the reveal phase.
 It accesses the `bids` placed by the bidder during the bidding time.